 You can plan your journey and check ticket prices at Transport for London.

 At King’s Cross/St Pancras underground station follow the signs for St Pancras mainline station.
-A single ticket for Leicester will cost approximately £65 if you travel at an Off-Peak time; at busy times on weekdays it will cost more than this.
+A single ticket for Leicester should cost approximately £65 if you travel at an Off-Peak time; at busy times on weekdays it will cost more than this.
 Trains from St Pancras to Leicester run approximately every 30 minutes and the journey time is approximately one hour and 20 minutes (though some services are quicker than this).
 For the latest train timetables and prices check National Rail.

 On arrival at Leicester station, we suggest taking a taxi for the short journey to the DMU campus.
 This should cost between £5 and £10.